mxd1760/3DSceneFromPrimitives/README.md

  ```
  "%ProgramFiles(x86)%\Microsoft Visual Studio\Installer\setup.exe"
  ```
- install your preferred workflow but be sure to include the vcpkg package manager.
+ install your preferred workflow but be sure to include the **vcpkg package manager**.

  1. clone repository